 Aim 2020-21 Outcome 2020-21 Higher rates of progress across both KS1 and KS2 for all pupils eligible for pupil Premium.
 No data available for 2 consecutive years.
 Emotional wellbeing of eligible pupils is supported.
 Children are developing more resilience and understanding of what 'wellbeing means' but due to COVID is more complex and will continue to be a focus in 2021-22 through work around metacognition and self-regulated learning.
 Children who are eligible for pupil premium attend school regularly.
 Attendance after the return (after Spring 2021 lockdown) was good and improving until many families wanted to take term time holidays.
 4 children eligible for PP had poor attendance in Summer term of 2021.
 Attendance will continue to be focus in 2021-22.
-Aims 2021-24 Review of 2021-22 Improved attendance to at least national average for all pupils, reducing persistent absentees and decrease number of late attendees for disadvantage pupils Overall school attendance currently sits at 95.1% and Pupil Premium Group at 92.1% Persistent Absence is at 11.4 % across the school.
+Aims 2021-24 Review of 2021-22 Review of 2022-23 Improved attendance to at least national average for all pupils, reducing persistent Overall school attendance currently sits at 95.1% and Pupil Premium Group at 92.1% absentees and decrease number of late attendees for disadvantage pupils Persistent Absence is at 11.4 % across the school.
 Most absences were in YR and Y2.
+Overall school attendance currently sits at 95% and Pupil Premium Group at 92.5%, so although attendance has slight dipped overall, PP attendance is slightly better than last year.
+Persistent Absence is at 20% across the school in July 2023 Most absences were in Y1.

 For 2021-22: There are 25 pupils in the PP group, 6 of whom (24%) have attendance below 90%.
 Many of the pupils who fall into the categories of both PP and PA have now moved on to secondary.
 The pupils who remain to be a concern will be monitored by the attendance officer closely.